 Hillary Billings and her husband were motivated by Kristof’s articles, particularly his view that a gap year can — and should — provide volunteer services and open the gapper’s eyes to human needs.
 That’s what Billings wanted for her son; she didn’t want Ted to move from “one academic bubble to another.”
 But when she asked him to take a gap year, “Ted was not happy,” she recalls.
 “He wanted to be part of his peer group heading off for college.”
 After attending a gap year fair at Drake High School in Fairfax, CA, Billings signed up her son with an organization called VolunQuest.
 Ted was sent to Isla Mujeres, a tiny island off the coast of Yucatan, Mexico, to live with locals and teach English.

 Ted’s gap year “was pretty rough,” admits his mom.
 “He couldn’t take showers at his house because there were so many cockroaches in the bathroom….
 He was also very lonely.
 There were no other volunteers there at the same time.”
-But when Ted returned, NYU was still there, waiting for h, m — and Ted was ready for it.
+But when Ted returned, NYU was still there, waiting for him — and Ted was ready for it.

 “Ted matured a great deal,” Billings says.
 “Before his gap year he was timid and nervous to extend himself for fear of being judged or failing.
 During his gap year, he gained much more confidence in himself and his ability to manage any situation, no matter how difficult.”
 Ted’s been on the Dean’s list at NYU every semester, he explores New York’s boroughs with a desire to meet new people, and he takes risks — and knows the right ones to take.
 “We don’t worry about him,” she says.